zsrtp/tpgz/CONTRIBUTING.md

 ## Development

+We first recommend reading the [Dev Overview](./docs/DevOverview.md) to get an idea of how the project is setup.

 Visit the [issue tracker](https://github.com/zsrtp/tpgz/issues) to find a list of open issues that need attention.

 Fork, then clone the repo: